walkermatt/aileenh.github.io/foss4guk-workshop-requirements.md

 The R statistical software system now has, alongside its GIS functions, lots of add-on packages for making maps - perhaps too many, with overlapping functionality and varying syntax.
 This workshop will be in three parts: first, I’ll introduce as many of the mapping packages as I can, then you will have time to play with them, and finally we’ll discuss the pros and cons of them all, to see if a single perfect mapping package could be derived or synthesized from the ones available.
 The session will cover web mapping as well as static and animated maps produced directly in R.

+# Introduction to GeoServer #

+Ian Turton Astun Technology

+Workshop (2 hours) / Target Audience: Novices

+This workshop will cover how to install a local copy of GeoServer and take you through the steps required to produce your first web map.
+We will take a selection of Ordnance Survey OpenData (tm) and the provided SLD styles and produce a pretty map that you can use as a base map at home.

+# Loading OS MasterMap, OS OpenData and other OS GML datasets using Loader #

+Aileen Heal Astun Technology / Matt Walker Astun Technology

+Workshop (2 hours) / Target Audience: People interested in loading OS datasets into PostgreSQL.

+A workshop going through how to use loader to load OS MasterMap, OS OpenData and other OS GML datasets into PostgreSQL/PostGIS.
+The workshop will use the portable GIS.
 # Making Pretty Web Maps #

 # qgis2web: webmaps without code #